gwastro/pycbc/docs/workflow/weekly_ahope.rst

 Now go down to :ref:`weeklyahopegenerate`.

 &&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&
 Yes, I would like to use the unmodified preinstalled configuration files &&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&

+For a full list of the preinstalled configuration files, see :ref:`configuration_files`.

 Set the configurations files in your path and proceed to workflow generation::